How to Use a Proxy With Python Requests in 2024

 response = session.get(url)

-Environment Variable for a Python requests Proxy
+6. Environment Variable for a Python Requests Proxy

 You can DRY up some code if your Python script uses the same proxies for each request.
-By default, requests relies on the HTTP proxy configuration defined by these environment variables:
+By default, Requests relies on the HTTP proxy configuration defined by these environment variables:

 • HTTP_PROXY: It corresponds to the http key of the proxies dictionary.